CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_web_with_python.md

   2. *Keywords and expressions are aligned into separate columns*
   3. *Indented new line after every logical step*
   4. *Query parameters indented to create a block like body*
-  5. *Commas are at the end of the query*
+  5. *Commas are at the end of the line*

 #### What layers can you name in a simple web application?